rsanchezsaez/CargoManager/README.md

     }
 }

-// You can respond to the SMProductRequestDidReceiveResponseNotification in the following manner.
+// You can respond to the CMProductRequestDidReceiveResponseNotification in the following manner.
 - (void)viewDidLoad
 {
     [super viewDidLoad];

     [[NSNotificationCenter defaultCenter] addObserver:self
                                              selector:@selector(reloadStoreProducts:)
-                                                 name:SMProductRequestDidReceiveResponseNotification
+                                                 name:CMProductRequestDidReceiveResponseNotification
                                                object:[CargoBayManager sharedManager]];
 }
 ```